🔍 공개 퀴즈 검색

 1. A character who undergoes significant change ✓

-2. A very active character
+2. A very active and energetic character

 3. A character with superpowers